The Case for Opt-In

 Opt-Out versus Opt-In

 The CAN-SPAM Act differs from CASL, GDPR, and the legislation of most other countries in that it does not mandate opt-in (permission) for email marketing.
 Many U.S. consumers misunderstand the CAN-SPAM law, believing that a business cannot add them to an email list without their permission.
-That’s not true!
+That’s simply not true!
 In the United States it is legal to add any U.S. citizen to your email list without their permission.
 You just need to provide a compliant opt-out mechanism.
 That said, just because it’s legal doesn’t make it a good marketing tactic.
 Adding consumers to your email marketing list without their permission is likely to backfire.
-It reflects poorly on your business and negatively impacts the recipient’s purchasing decisions.
+People don’t like it.
+They will be annoyed and likely immediately unsubscribe.
+And the behavior of adding without permission reflects poorly on your business and negatively impacts the recipient’s purchasing decisions.

 The Case for Requiring Opt-In